This section lists terms and abbreviations used within the University. You will encounter them frequently so it is useful to know them.

 See Health Declaration.

 A recognised selection of papers in a particular subject area, in addition to a major subject.
-Normally 5 papers are required, with 2 at 200-level and one at 300-level.
+Normally 5 papers are required, two at 200-level and one at 300-level.

 National Student Number (NSN)

 A number assigned to every student by the Ministry of Education to help in the maintenance of information about students, even if they change institutions.